 Today, many borrowers achieve their dream of owning a home sooner through low down payment and first-time homebuyer programs.

-A mandatory 20% down payment on a home is an outdated myth.
-There are a number of low down payment and first-time homebuyer programs available today.
-The VA loan program generally doesn't require any down payment.
-And the down payment requirement for certain FHA and conventional loan programs can go as low as 3.5% and 3.0%, respectively.
-In addition to learning about low down payment options, borrowers can also benefit from becoming familiar with the common closing costs connected to a home loan.
+Becoming familiar with the common closing costs connected to a home loan also helps you budget for your purchase.
 Details of these expenses are available in the Loan Estimate form provided by the lender after an application is completed.
 The final amounts of these closing costs will appear in the Closing Disclosure form sent to borrowers three days before loan documents are signed.

 You can rely on the experienced mortgage professionals at Axos Bank to provide the guidance and support you need when you are ready to explore home loan options.
 Call 888-546-2634 to speak with an experienced mortgage specialist today.